 An experienced personal injury attorney can assess the strength of the case and advise how best to proceed.

-Florida has adopted the comparative negligence standard in assessing who is at fault in an accident.
+Florida has adopted the modified comparative negligence standard in assessing who is at fault in an accident.
 Under this standard, a person who is at fault, or partially at fault, cannot claim all of the damages incurred.
 Lawmakers’ rationale is that a person who is in any way responsible for causing an accident should be held financially accountable.

 To prove fault, the law has elements that must be met.